richfitz/remake/README.md

 # Examples

 Real world examples coming soon.
-In the meantime [this example](tests/testthat/maker3.yml) gives a flavour of what maker tries to enable.
+In the meantime [this example](tests/testthat/maker_command.yml) gives a flavour of what maker tries to enable.
+Here's a similar [configuration]((tests/testthat/knitr.yml) using [knitr](http://yihui.name/knitr).